MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

 ---
 title: Add sign up, sign in and sign out in native iOS app
-description: Learn how to add sign up, sign in and sign out with email one-time passcode.
+description: Learn how to add sign-up, sign in and sign out with email one-time passcode.

 author: henrymbuguakiarie
 manager: mwongerapk